Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/aboutme.md

 # Interests

-I'm interested in lots of things and I love to keep track on everything that's happening but my true passion is towards games in all of their forms: video games, board games, TTRPGs...
+I'm interested in lots of things and I love to keep track on everything that's happening but my true passion is towards games in all of their forms: video games, board games, TTRPGs, TCGs...

 What truly thrives me is to try to understand how something works and how they are designed, I could literally read a rulebook for hours without ever playing the game afterwards.